crispossa/deploy-laravel/README.md

     {
         "require" : {
-            "orphans/git-deploy-laravel" : "dev-master"
+            "crisposs/deploy-laravel" : "dev-master"
         }
     }

 Or run:

-    composer require orphans/git-deploy-laravel
+    composer require crisposs/deploy-laravel

 ### Step 2

 Add the following line to you providers in `config/app.php`:

-    Orphans\GitDeploy\GitDeployServiceProvider::class,
+    CrisPossa\GitDeploy\GitDeployServiceProvider::class,

 ### Step 3

-Add the _/git-deploy_ route to CSRF exceptions so your repo's host can send messages to your project.
+Add the _/deploy_ route to CSRF exceptions so your repo's host can send messages to your project.

 In file in `app/Http/Middleware/VerifyCsrfToken.php` add:

     protected $except = [
-        'git-deploy',
+        'deploy',
     ];

 ## Usage

-Add a webhook for http://your.website.url/git-deploy to your project in GitHub/GitLab and this package will take care of the rest.
+Add a webhook for http://your.website.url/deploy to your project in GitHub/GitLab and this package will take care of the rest.
 The webhook should fire on push-events.

 Your website will automatically receive POST messages from the repo manager and perform a Git pull.